 Who’d have thought layering skull drawings over each other could yield such terrifying results?

 H.P.
 Lovecraft drawings.
-I couldn’t get enough of his work when I was a lonesome teen, and I still love (most of) it.
+I couldn’t get enough of his work when I was a nerdy teen, and I still love (most of) it.
 I’m wondering what I could do with these, but it’s fun to experiment with new styles and themes of madness and unspeakable eldritch horror.

 Although, I probably did and am being blind.

 My awesome sister got me some pencil pastels for christmas, they’re really nice to use!